-Disparities in the effects of socioeconomic and demographic factors
+Differences in the association with socioeconomic characteristics

 In the following analysis, we deployed the classification model to examine the significant factors that help us to interpret the clusters identified through the time-series clustering analysis.
-MLR LASSO is applied to assess the effects of socioeconomic and demographic factors between clusters, which grouped into similar trajectories of mobility reduction during the lockdown.
+MLR LASSO is applied to assess the effects of socioeconomic characteristics between clusters, which grouped into similar trajectories of mobility reduction during the lockdown.
 MLR LASSO can take advantage of reducing the dimension of input features or variable selection.
-Some socioeconomic and demographic factors might be irrelevant to explain and interpret the patterns of evolution of mobility levels.
+Some socioeconomic characteristics might be irrelevant to explain that interpreting trajectories of mobility over time.
 It also outperformed to eliminate the redundant collinear features to avoid multicollinearity (Gao et al., 2020).
-In MLR LASSO, estimated coefficients yielded the penalised coefficients for the standardised variables, a positive or negative sign is indicated as the direction of the relationship.
+In MLR LASSO, estimated coefficients yielded the penalised coefficients for the standardised variables.
+A positive or negative sign is indicated as the direction of the relationship.
 MLR LASSO has no built-in model for ranking the model predictors (Abdel Majeed et al., 2018).
-Thus, the relative feature importance (RF) can be used to rank the importance of selected features according to their magnitude of MLR LASSO resulting coefficients, and it gave each feature a rank from 0 to 1 to estimate using caret package for R (Kuhn, 2008).

 The model estimation results provided the estimated coefficients for selected factors between clusters.
 All explanatory variables were normalised to the range of [0,1] prior to model fitting.
 The best λ, penalty parameter, was selected by 10-fold cross-validation (CV).
-Seventeen factors were remaining through the embedded feature selection process in MLR LASSO.
-The share of high-income households, self-employed workers, and households with one vehicle were the most effective variables for the classification, yet the estimated coefficients varied between clusters (see Figure 6).
-The positive coefficients for the share of high-income households and self-employed workers were observed in G1 and G2.
-Based on the sign of coefficients, it can be inferred that those local authorities with particularly high levels of affluent populations and self-employed workers (are more likely to be low earners in London).
-Conversely, negative coefficients were indicated in G3 and G4 that high-income households and self-employed workers were negligible.
-In addition, the positive coefficients for the share of households with one vehicle were observed in G2 and G4, while negative coefficients were indicated in G1 and G3.
+Seventeen factors remain through the embedded feature selection process in MLR LASSO.

+In overview, usual residency shows the most effective variable for the classification, followed by share of self-employed workers, car availability, and income levels that estimated coefficients varied between clusters (see Figure 6).
+It reflects characteristics of each region in England that people living in London were more likely to experience an extensive reduction in mobility, with a sharp decline but a slow recovery during lockdown.
+In contrast, people living in Yorkshire and the Humber were more likely to experience a marginal reduction in mobility, with a gradual decline but a rapid recovery in the same period.
+The positive coefficients for the share of self-employed workers were observed in G1 and G2.
+Based on the sign of coefficients, it can be inferred that those local authorities with particularly high levels of affluent populations.
+Conversely, negative coefficients were indicated in G3 and G4 that high-income households were negligible.
+In addition, the positive coefficients for the share of households with one vehicle were observed in G4, while negative coefficients were indicated in G1.